hspencer10/hspencer_portfolio/README.md

     - Scroll past the main background picture to the "Learn More" button and click on it.
 You should then be redirected to the "About" page.
   - Recent Work carousel
     - At the bottom of the Home page, there is a carousel displaying my recent projects.
 To see different projects, click on the arrows to the left and right of the images.
 - About page
-  - Hoverable Columns
+  - Hoverable columns
     - In the *Athlete* section, if you hover over any of the images/text, the image for that column turns from grayscale to colored, the header for the trait turns red, and the text changes weight slightly.
 - Projects page
-  - Filterable Cards
+  - Filterable cards
     - The projects cards are filterable.
 If you click on the "All", "Applications", or "Websites" buttons, the corresponding projects are displayed.
 - Contact page
+  - Submitable form
+    - The form on this page is able to be filled out and submitted.
+The user is then sent an email with a copy of their responses.
+  - Social links
+    - The links on the right hand side of the page under "Links" are able to be clicked and then the viewer is taken to the corresponding URL.
+Also, to communicate that the links are clickable, an animated line is displayed on hover.

 ## External Libraries